CHRISCARLON/imd-loader/README.md

 - **Schemas**: Named after the Excel filename
 - **Tables**: Named after the Excel sheet names

-E.g. File_2_IoD2025_Domains_of_Deprivation.IoD2025_Domains

-## Query Data
+## Querying the Data

 You can query the data through:

 - The cli tool
 - Via the package itself - just import 'query'
-- Via a local duckdb seesion - just run ducdb -ui in your termianal and attach the .duckdb file
+- Via a local duckdb seesion - just run duckdb -ui in your terminal and attach the .duckdb file